LuuppiChan/luupycards/README.md

 # Licensing

 - Files explicitly marked as being under the GNU General Public License version 2 (or, at your option, any later version) are covered by that license.
 See the `LICENSE` file for details.
-- All other files, including non-code files (e.g., `.csv` and documentation), are released into the public domain and may be freely used, copied, modified, or redistributed without restriction.
+- All other files, including non-code files (e.g., `.csv`, `.json` and documentation), are released into the public domain and may be freely used, copied, modified, or redistributed without restriction.